pandora-security/Pandora/README.md

 **Copyright © 2020 Danang Galuh Tegar Prasetyo.
 All right reserved.**

 By acquiring, installing and using Pandora, you are agree to be bound with Pandora's Software License Agreement (or the "SLA").
 To read and/or acquire a copy of, please visit [the SLA page for Pandora](https://danang-id.github.io/Pandora/sla).

+## Supported Applications

+The list of supported application will be populated once Pandora stable version has been released.
+For now, application shall state their requirement about Pandora on their official channel.

 ## Implements Pandora